5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 ## Description

-- The **preset variables method** is to preassign values to some variables of ACPI (type `Name` and type `FieldUnitObj`) for the purpose of initialization.
-[Although these variables are assigned at the time of definition, they are not changed until `Method` calls them.
+- The **preset variables method** is used to pre-assign values to some variables of ACPI (type `Name` and type `FieldUnitObj`) for the purpose of initialization.
+Although these variables are assigned at the time of definition, they are not changed until a `Method` calls them.
-- Fixing these variables within `Scope (\)` through a third-party patch file can achieve the patching effect we expect.
+- Fixing these variables within a `Scope (\)` through a third-party patch file can achieve the patching effect we expect.

 ## Risks